 “Adding further X-ray observations allowed us to understand the total energy output,” said team member Natalie Webb of the Université de Toulouse in France.
 “This helps us to understand the type of star that was disrupted by the black hole.”

-In 2006 these high-energy satellites detected a powerful flare of X-rays, but it was not clear if they originated from inside or outside of our galaxy.
-Researchers attributed it to a star being torn apart after coming too close to a gravitationally powerful compact object, like a black hole.
+In 2006 these high-energy satellites detected a powerful flare of X-rays, but it wasn’t clear if they originated from inside or outside of our galaxy.
+Scientists attributed it to a star being torn apart after coming too close to a gravitationally powerful compact object, like a black hole.

 Surprisingly, the X-ray source, named 3XMM J215022.4-055108, was not located in the center of a galaxy, where massive black holes normally reside.
 This raised hopes that an IMBH was the culprit, but first another possible source of the X-ray flare had to be ruled out: a neutron star in our own Milky Way galaxy, cooling off after being heated to a very high temperature.
 Neutron stars are the extremely dense remnants of an exploded star.

 Hubble was pointed at the X-ray source to resolve its precise location.
 Deep, high-resolution imaging confirmed that the X-rays emanated not from an isolated source in our galaxy, but instead in a distant, dense star cluster on the outskirts of another galaxy — just the sort of place astronomers expected to find evidence for an IMBH.
 Previous Hubble research has shown that the more massive the galaxy, the more massive its black hole.
 Therefore, this new result suggests that the star cluster that is home to 3XMM J215022.4-055108 may be the stripped-down core of a lower-mass dwarf galaxy that has been gravitationally and tidally disrupted by its close interactions with its current larger galaxy host.